 Stage 2: The Eyes & Brows

 Usually I like to keep it simple in this area as my microbladed brows frame my face nicely but on nights out or when I have time I like to add a touch of maintenance and a winged liner.
 If I haven’t tinted my brows in a while I would usually apply a type of gel or powder to help but I’ve recently expressed my love for the L’Oreal Brow Artist Plumper, it’s like a product I never knew I needed and my god is it good.
 It’s like a hairspray but for your brows – read my review here, so now I use this all the time.
 I simply brush my brows and I’m done.
 Another recent product I’ve just fallen in love with is the L’Oreal Paradise Extatic Mascara (£11.99), which takes your lashes to a whole new level of volume and length!
 Because this is so good I use this through the week and on a night out and is a good stand in for false lashes.
-Just a few coats and you won’t even be able to tell the difference between this and your falsies.
+Just a few coats and you won’t even be able to tell the difference between this and your falsies – the only downside is that the mascara does clump, a lot!
 Now onto the tricky bit, for me anyway, the liner.
 I don’t like using a liquid eyeliner simply because it makes my eyes look a thousand times smaller than they already are and I just end up going without because it gets everywhere.
 For those who want to rock an eyeliner but not very skilled then you’ve come to the right place because neither can I, yet!
 I love using No7 Stay Perfect Amazing Eyes Pencil (£7.50), as it’s the perfect blend of eye liner that glides on effortlessly giving me more control and a slightly darker, more vivid line.
 I like to start from the middle going outwards then once I’m happy I do the inner corners, but not too close!

 Stage 3: The Lips & Set